Symptoms of Asbestos Exposure

 Advanced Symptoms and Related Conditions

-As asbestos-related diseases progress, symptoms may become more severe and specific.
+As asbestos-related diseases progress, symptoms may become more severe and more closely associated with specific diagnoses.

 - Unexplained weight loss